Original Penny for Progress

 RENOVATIONS, INDUSTRIAL GROWTH AND MORE

 The Sumter County Civic Center received a much-need renovation and continues to hosts a variety of events throughout the year such as the recent 45th annual World Invitational Double Dutch Championship.

 An $8 million water plant has fueled industrial growth and helped bring Continental Tire to Sumter County, which has invested millions and brought hundreds of well-paying jobs.

 The infrastructure at Pocotaligo Industrial Park saw upgrades to water and sewer lines and we also added about 1.5 miles of roadway to the Black River Airport Industrial Park with an eye on investing in economic development.

 As Shaw Air Force Base remains a key asset for the Sumter community and contributes greatly to the economy, land bordering the base or within the existing Military Protection District was purchased to keep it undeveloped and to provide green space for residents.
 It can also allow for future base expansions.

 Rural fire stations got a big boost from the first Penny for Progress with renovations and upgrades; new stations were added in Cherryvale, Dabbs, Wedgefield and Bethel.

-The long-awaited Lafayette Diamond project is underway as intersection with North Main Street gets a much needed reconfiguration to alleviate heavy traffic and provide for a safer environment.
+The long-awaited Lafayette Diamond project is underway as the busy North Main Street and North Lafayette Drive intersection gets a much needed reconfiguration to alleviate heavy traffic and provide for a safer environment.